nqt228/YOLO-NAS_TensorRT/README.md

 --topk 100 /
 --batch 1
 ```
-NOTE: Change `yolo-nas.pth` to the location of your model.
+NOTE: Change `classes` based on your dataset and `yolo-nas.pth` to the location of your model.
 ## Export Engine by Trtexec Tools
 On your target system: